xin-huang/SeleDiff/appendix/README.md

 ### Visualization

-We provided a Jupyter Notebook `./scripts/visualization/SeleDiff-Figures.ipynb` for visualizing our results.
+We provide a Jupyter Notebook `./scripts/visualization/SeleDiff-Figures.ipynb` for visualizing our results.
 You can execute this notebook in [Anaconda](https://anaconda.org/) with Python 3.

 ## References